Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: In-Context Learning for Dynamical Systems

 \textbf{Update Step}:

-For scalar measurements $H_t=h_t$ (a row vector) and $R=\sigma^2$ (a scalar), simplifying the computationally intensive matrix inversion in (\ref{eqn13}) into simple scalar division readily approximated by a transformer head.
-Then the update equations become
+In the case of scalar measurements, where $H_t=h_t$ (row vector) and $R=\sigma^2$ (scalar), the matrix inversion in (\ref{eqn13}) simplifies to scalar division, an operation that can be readily approximated by a single transformer head.
+The update equations in this scalar setting reduce to

-involving operations that, as argued by \cite{akyurek2022learning}, are readily implemented by transformers.
-To investigate how closely can a transformer mimic the behavior of the Kalman filter when trained through in-context learning, we provide it with generic examples consisting of randomly generated $F$, $h_1,..., h_N$, $\sigma^2$ and $Q$ structured as the $(n+1) \times (2n+2N+1)$ matrix
+These simplified forms highlight the modular arithmetic structure of the Kalman update, which we later exploit in constructing transformer-executable analogs.

+To examine whether a transformer can in-context learn to approximate the behavior of the Kalman filter, we design a training procedure based on synthetic data generated from linear dynamical systems with scalar observations.
+For each training instance, we randomly sample system parameters -- including the state transition matrix $F$, the measurement vectors $h_1,\dots, h_N$, the process noise covariance $Q$, and the measurement noise covariance $\sigma^2$ -- along with the corresponding outputs $y_1,\dots,y_{N-1}$.
+These quantities are arranged into a structured input matrix of dimensions $(n+1) \times (2n+2N+1)$, formatted as